ubaldot/defrecs/README.md

    </em></p>
 </div>

+# Application Software Architecture

 ## TODO:

 1. cmake and/or function pointers to deal with cross-platform.
 2. HAL and OS Error handling.
 3. Doxygen
-4. Guidelines (naming convention, components - 1 periodic task, etc).
-5. Repo structure
-6. Components vs functions
+4. Components vs functions